Flex temp: Technique

 The runway length required for an aircraft to take off depends on a number of things including aircraft weight, flap setting and environmental conditions.
-The particular take-off distance required may be less than the available runway length.
+The particular take-off distance required may be shorter than the available runway length.
 In this case a lower thrust may be used.
 Lower thrust settings increase engine life and reduce maintenance costs.

 The take-off thrust available from a civil engine is a constant value up to a particular ambient temperature.
-At this temperature the engine is now running at its turbine temperature limit which is displayed as a corresponding EGT limit.
+At this temperature the engine is now running at its turbine temperature limit which is displayed as a corresponding EGT (Exhaust Gas Temperature) limit.
 Since the turbine limit cannot be exceeded, any increase in ambient temperature results in less thrust.
 The flex temp procedure recognizes that an ambient temperature beyond the flat rating produces less thrust.
 If a lower-than-flat-rated thrust is calculated for a particular take-off that thrust can be specified by where it coincides with the EGT limit.
 This false ambient temperature is the flex temp.

-The flex temp is entered into the flight management system (FMS) — effectively telling the computer to assume the specified air temperature instead of the actual temperature.
-When flex (FLX) thrust is selected during take-off, the engine control produces that thrust.
-If necessary, the throttles may be advanced to the take off/go around (TOGA) detent which requests rated thrust.
+The flex temp is entered into the flight management system (FMS) — effectively telling the engine control system to assume the specified air temperature instead of the actual outside air temperature in calculating the maximum thrust available under current conditions.
+Setting the throttle levers to the max continuous thrust (MCT/FLEX) position for take-off will then produce this reduced amount of thrust from the engines, thus realizing the savings discussed above.
+Advancing the throttle levers all the way to the take off/go around (TOGA) detent can still be used to request full rated thrust under actual conditions.

 Problems

-A number of aircraft incidents and accidents have occurred when the flex temp was incorrectly calculated or entered — for example, those involving Emirates Flight 407, US Airways flight 1702 and Thomas Cook Airlines G-OJMC.
+A number of aircraft incidents and accidents have occurred when the flex temp was incorrectly calculated or entered — for example, those involving Emirates Flight 407, US Airways Flight 1702 and Thomas Cook Airlines G-OJMC.
 Modern procedures are designed to minimize that possibility.